Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 • Fourth District Court of Appeals: The Florida State Courts website makes a public records repository of appellate cases across all courts of appeal available to anyone online.
 The search function allows you to search for appellate cases by case number, party/attorney name, originating county (or lower tribunal), date filed, and cases filed within a certain date range.

-How To View Birth, Death & Other Vital Records in Broward County
+How To View Birth, Death & Other Vital Records in Broward County Florida

 Only the individual to whom the birth record belongs and their parent/guardian can obtain it unless a court order permits otherwise.
 If the person is deceased, the birth or death record can be released to their spouse, parents, children, grandchildren, or siblings.